South Korea’s beloved ‘grandfather’ Lee Soon-jae dies at 91 after lifetime on stage and screen

 During a 69-year illustrious career, Lee created some of the most indelible characters in Korean popular culture: the stern yet comedic Daebal’s Father, the mischievous Yadong Soon-jae and the globe-trotting Grandpa Over Flowers persona that endeared him to younger generations.

-A consummate craftsperson, he often said that “a lifetime of acting still isn’t enough”, approaching each role as if it might be his last.
-With his passing, his acting life has taken its final bow.
+A consummate craftsman, he often said “a lifetime of acting still isn’t enough”, approaching each role as if it might be his last.

 At Seoul National University, where he majored in philosophy, Lee became enamoured with cinema.
-Watching Laurence Olivier’s “Hamlet” set him on the path to acting.
+Watching English director Laurence Olivier’s Hamlet (1948) set him on the path to acting.

-He joined Theatre Libre troupe in 1956 and debuted in a Korean production of Eugene O’Neill’s Beyond the Horizon.
-After graduating in 1960, he helped found Experimental Theater, Korea’s first collective-artist troupe.
+He joined the Theatre Libre troupe in 1956 and debuted in a Korean production of American playwright Eugene O’Neill’s Beyond The Horizon (1920).
+After graduating in 1960, he helped found Experimental Theater, South Korea’s first collective-artist troupe.

 At times, Lee appeared in more than 30 productions a month.